betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 A number of H7 improvements and fixes were implemented.

-thanks: SteveCEvans, unit(freasy), blckmn, karatebrot, sugark, haslinghuis, tbolin, bkleiner
+Thanks: SteveCEvans, unit(freasy), blckmn, karatebrot, sugark, haslinghuis, tbolin, bkleiner

 ## 17 Other Changes and fixes